mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 # ***WORK IN PROGRESS, NOT TO SHARE***

-1) Azure Digital Twins, theory, deck presented avialable at **pdf files** folder.

-Before Starting this Lab make sure you complete the steps specified in **Azure Digital Twins BHOL.md** File.
+Before Starting this Lab make sure you complete the steps specified in **Azure Defender for IoT BHOL.md** File.

 ## Architecture Diagram ##

 During this workshop we will be focusing on setting up our Azure Defender sensors, for online alerts and also offline scenarios, you will learn  how to configure your environment and assess the results.
 This hands-on lab will be focus on Securing your facilities, this will cover brownfield and greenfield devices.
-The scenario below is one of many you would apply this lessons, other scenarios are Oil & Gas, Utility and Energy companies.
+The scenario below is one of many you would apply these lessons, other scenarios are Oil & Gas, Utility and Energy companies.

   ![Architecture](./images/architecture-diagram.png 'Architecture Diagram')